microsoft/IgniteTheTour/HYB - Building and maintaining your Azure hybrid environment/README.md

 - Limit resource creation with Policy
 - Limit resource access with RBAC
+- Standardize policies, RBAC, ARM templates and resource groups with Azure Blueprints (in preview)

 ## Session 5: Business continuity planning in a hybrid environment